Ensure your employees are on track and in compliance.

 Most executive teams also want a bird’s-eye view of employee performance and activity that can be quickly compiled and distributed for employee reviews or evaluations.
 See if your options handle that.

-Whatever you need, make sure your LMS has what you need, offers excellent technical and customer support while you are in transition with it, and is compatible with your already existing technology.
-If your technology is out of date, it’s good to know what changes you will need to make to update and expand to accommodate the new system (and if the company is ready to make those changes!).
+Whatever you need, make sure your LMS has it, offers excellent technical and customer support, and is compatible with your already existing technology.
+Or, if your technology is out of date, it’s good to know what changes you will need to make to update and expand to accommodate the new system (and if your company is ready to make those changes!).

 4. Find an LMS that can grow with you